blacklightpy/vaultofknowledge/Nature of physis in Christianity.md

 #rough (History of Yavanaka - Leading to "colonial interpretations' and "caste")
 Read this comment chain: https://www.quora.com/Are-Yavanas-in-Mahabharata-actually-Greeks/answer/Ranjiv-Kurup?comment_id=157454093&comment_type=2

+#rough (Martyrdom of St. Thomas)
 St. Thomas is said to have been killed by Hindus.
 One account tells he was killed by a jealous Hindu priests of Kali.
 Other accounts tell that it was a peacock hunter.
 Other accounts tell it was 4 guards.

+>Nobody really knows whose relics lie beneath the São Tomé basilica, or even if any relics do.
+Faith and tradition are one thing, hard historical evidence quite another.
+>
+> Although the oral tradition concerning Thomas’s Indian venture is strong, there is not a single written account in India.
+However, it is not wise to dismiss the oral traditions of the East as having no historical value.
+All the Syriac sources relating to the early Christians in India and the arrival of Thomas contain certain points that emerge as a common pattern: from the Chera country he moved to the Pandya realm, where he continued to preach the Gospel.
+He was killed by a dart shot by an Embran, or Brahman, or accidentally by a Govi who was out hunting.
+He was buried in the ‘Little Mount of Mylapore’.
+From there angels carried him to Uraha (Edessa).
+>
+> None of the traditions report Thomas as having been martyred in Kerala.
+They all agree that this happened in the Pandyan country, the name of Mylapore occurring without exception.

+Source and excavation notes: https://www.madrasmusings.com/vol-27-no-16/doubting-thomas/ (no historical certainty though, and no one cares)